‘We’ll Burn Like a Beacon and Then We’ll be Gone.’

 I’ve been looking back at old posts recently, as I’ve been working toward getting my new site up and running (Write Extraordinary) and I’m struck by how long I’ve been working on this life, on improving myself and moving forward.

 I’m not sure how it seems from the outside, but let me assure you: It’s worth it, and it’s working.
 Done right, improving yourself is a lifelong task, but I’m happier than I’ve ever been and more excited about the future than ever before — a pretty good thing to say in the year I’ll turn 40!
 There’s so many adventures to have.

-So trust the process, feel the different, magical excitement of 2019, and…
+So trust the process, feel the different, magical excitement of this year, and…